The Critical Importance of Saving and Investing: Protect Yourself from Financial Ruin

 While behavioural psychology helps explain the emotional factors driving market volatility, technical analysis provides a more concrete method for timing your investments.
 This approach studies historical price patterns and market trends to predict future price movements.
 It’s not foolproof, but it can be a powerful tool alongside psychological insights.

 During the 2020 COVID-19 pandemic, technical analysis played a key role in helping investors identify buying opportunities.
 As the market crashed in March 2020, many stocks became oversold according to technical indicators like the Relative Strength Index (RSI) and moving averages.
 Savvy investors who used these tools recognized that the market was primed to rebound, even as fear gripped the masses.
-Sure enough, those who bought into the market during these technical lows were able to capitalize on one of the strongest market recoveries in history.
+Sure enough, those who bought into the market during these technical lows capitalized on one of the strongest market recoveries in history.

 That said, technical analysis has its limits.
 It doesn’t account for black swan events—those unpredictable, rare occurrences that can instantly turn markets upside down.
 However, it does help investors avoid emotionally driven decisions by providing a more objective framework for assessing market conditions.